 MEDITATION – A PATH TO HEALTHIER VIBRATIONS

-Meditation can be used for profound healing and transformation.
-Meditation has been practiced for thousands of years by priests, monks, rishis, sages, seers, seekers, bodhisattvas and householders.
-Science has already proven that meditation is beneficial to reduce anxiety and depression, increase memory and focus, regulate heart rate, lower blood pressure, balance neurotransmitters that affect our emotional health, normalize cortisol levels, reduce the effects of aging, replenish degenerated brain matter, soothe the nervous system and help reprogram negative mental patterns.
+Meditation has been practiced for thousands of years by monks, sages, seers and householders to induce profound healing and transformation.
+Science has proven that meditation is beneficial to reduce anxiety and depression, increase memory and focus, regulate heart rate, lower blood pressure, balance neurotransmitters that affect our emotional health, normalize cortisol levels, reduce the effects of aging, replenish degenerated brain matter, soothe the nervous system and help reprogram negative mental patterns.

 Dr. Christie Smirl has over 25 years of medical experience.
-She completed a Doctorate of Ayurvedic Medicine from American University of Complimentary Medicine, Nurse Practitioner from Loma Linda University, Master of Science, E-RYT 500 Yoga Teacher Trainer YACEP, Reiki Master/Teacher, Tantric Energy Healer and Musician.
+She completed a Doctorate of Ayurvedic Medicine from American University of Complimentary Medicine, Master of Science and Nurse Practitioner from Loma Linda University.
+She is also an E-RYT 500 Yoga Teacher Trainer, YACEP, Reiki Master/Teacher, Tantric Energy Healer and Musician.

 Follow Dr. Christie Smirl by connecting with her below, just click the connection icons.